backupbrew/switchbrew/Rtld.md

 program entry point and crt0. rtld's entry point is defined to be the start of its .text section.

-rtld is tasked with relocating the NSOs that were loaded in to memory by the system loader, at a random base address.
-To do this, it requires that binaries include a module header, and a pointer to it at offset +0x04 in the .text section.
+rtld is tasked with relocating the [NSOs](NSO.md "wikilink") that were loaded in to memory by the system loader, at a random base address.
+To do this, it requires that binaries include a [module header](NSO#MOD.md##MOD "wikilink"), and a pointer to it at offset +0x04 in the .text section.

 rtld receives two parameters from the system, in X0 and X1.
-The first parameter is unknown and should be zero.
+The first parameter should be null.
 The second parameter is the handle of the main thread.
+See the [entrypoint arguments](Homebrew%20ABI#Entrypoint%20Arguments.md##Entrypoint_Arguments "wikilink") section.

 rtld initially derives absolute pointers by using the BL instruction to skip over an offset value, and then accessing and adding X30.